-Thai people are known all over the world for their friendly nature and have a rich cultural heritage they are extremely proud of.
-As with any other destination, however, expats can expect a degree of culture shock in Thailand.
+The people of Thailand are known all over the world for their friendly nature and rich cultural heritage, which they are incredibly proud of.
+As with any other destination, though, expats can expect a degree of culture shock in Thailand.

 Meeting and greeting in Thailand

 In Thai culture, greeting someone is an act of great significance.
-The manner of greeting is determined according to the social standing of both people, and making the wrong move could cause a Thai person to lose face – this is considered a disgrace and should be avoided at all costs.
-However, if correctly used, greetings are an opportunity to show a sense of respect for the Thai people.
+The manner of greeting is determined according to the social standing of both people, and making the wrong move could cause a Thai person to lose face – this is considered a bad look for both parties and should be avoided at all costs.
+That said, if correctly used, greetings are an opportunity to show deep respect for the Thai people.

 For a traditional Thai greeting, palms are placed together in a prayer-like gesture somewhere between the chest and the forehead.
-They are held close to the body while a small bow is made.
+They are held close to the body while a slight bow is made.
 The higher the hands and the lower the bow, the more respect is shown.
-This is called a wai (pronounced the same as "why").
+This is called a wai.

 The proper etiquette is for the subordinate party to offer a wai first, with the senior person then returning the wai.
-Thai locals won’t expect a farang (foreigner) to initiate a wai but if offered one, not returning it would be an insult.
+Thai locals won’t expect a foreigner to initiate a wai, but if offered one, not returning it would be an insult.

 Dress in Thailand

-For office jobs in Thailand, expats will be expected to wear fairly formal attire.
-Women should avoid sleeveless blouses, and jeans are a definite no. Men are expected to wear dressy pants and shirts with a collar; ties aren’t mandatory but are recommended for formal gatherings.
+For office jobs in Thailand, expats will be expected to wear reasonably formal attire.
+Men are expected to wear dress pants and shirts with a collar.
+Ties aren’t mandatory but are recommended for formal gatherings.

-In beach towns like Phuket, Hua Hin and Krabi, Thais are more accustomed to foreigners wearing bikinis and swimming attire at the beach.
-However, when going for lunch or a stroll around town, expats should cover up.
+In beach towns like Phuket, Hua Hin and Krabi, Thai locals are more accustomed to foreigners wearing bikinis and swimming attire at the beach, but when going for lunch or a stroll around town, expats should cover up.

 Language barrier in Thailand